-The Eurovision Song Contest will have us glued to our sofa on Saturday night as the singing competition returns after a year's absence due to coronavirus.
+The Eurovision Song Contest will have us glued to our sofa on Saturday night as the wonderful and wacky singing competition returns for another year.

 WATCH: All the UK's previous Eurovision contestants